joric/interviewbit/programming/dynamic-programming/rod-cutting.md

 ## Hint 1

-Are you convinced yet any type of greedy solution won’t work?
+Are you convinced yet any type of greedy solution won't work?
 If not, try some examples.

-Let’s say from the set of cuts A1, A2, …, AN, first cut you make at is Ai.
+Let's say from the set of cuts A1, A2, ..., AN, first cut you make at is Ai.

-Then, we have to make cuts from set A1, A2, …, Ai-1, whose order doesn’t depend on set of cuts Ai+1, Ai+2, …, AN.
+Then, we have to make cuts from set A1, A2, ..., Ai-1, whose order doesn't depend on set of cuts Ai+1, Ai+2, ..., AN.

 Can you think this in terms of dynamic programming?